Silverwood Heights, Saskatoon

 Silverwood Heights is a mostly residential neighbourhood located in north-central Saskatoon, Saskatchewan, Canada.
 It is a suburban subdivision, composed mostly of single detached dwellings and some multiple-unit apartment and semi-detached dwellings.
-As of 2009, the area is home to 10,786 residents.
-The neighbourhood is considered a middle to high-income area, with an average family income of $93,772, an average dwelling value of $324,547 and a home ownership rate of 78.8%.
-By land area and population, Silverwood Heights is the largest subdivision in Saskatoon.
+As of 2024, the area is home to 10,444 residents.
+The neighbourhood is considered a middle to high-income area, with a median personal income of $49,600, an average sale price of $302,232 and a home ownership rate of 76%.

 History

 Beginnings

 The land that is now occupied by Silverwood Heights was originally owned by a number of parties.
 They included an 1891 grant to the Temperance Colonization Society, who established the first permanent settlement in the Saskatoon area (Nutana); a farmer from Great Britain, John Malcolm Mark, who obtained land for a homestead in 1900; and Cleeve W. Taylor, another homesteader.

 William Alexander "Billy" Silverwood arrived in Saskatoon from Ontario in about 1907 and bought land two miles (3 km) north of the city limits.
 A livestock dealer by occupation, he built a large barn on his land (known as the Silver Springs Farm) to house his horses and cattle.
 By 1911, he opened the Silverwood Springs bottling plant, using spring water found on his farm.
 Saskatoon did not yet have a safe drinking water supply, and deaths caused by typhoid fever from contaminated well water were common.
 Until the city completed its own filtration system, Silverwood's bottled water was a popular commodity.